What is FAFSA Verification?November 6, 2019

 - Social Security Card

 Keep in mind that these documents will depend on your specific circumstances and that not everyone is required to submit the same documents.

-What happens if there are discrepancies in the application?
+What happens if there are discrepancies in your FAFSA?

 Once you’ve submitted your documents, your Financial Aid Office will compare the information to that of your Student Aid Report.
 Corrections will be made if any errors or discrepancies are found.
 If the errors or discrepancies have an impact on the amount of financial aid you can receive, you will then be given a revised award notification showing the difference.

 If you are selected for FAFSA verification, you need to return the information and requested documentation as soon as possible.
 Processing usually takes two to three weeks, but it can take longer during the peak season.
 Because verification must be completed in advance of disbursing any money from any financial aid program, it is vital to send complete and correct information as quickly as possible.

 Above all else, don’t be upset because you were selected for verification.
 This is a process that is required by the federal government.
 The Financial Aid Office may even discover errors in your report that could actually increase your eligibility for more aid.